deckerego/docmag/README.md

 production setting.

-This should build & run the necessary containers, then begin indexing documents from the tests/es directory.
-To shut down, execute:
+This should build & run the necessary containers, then begin indexing documents from the directory specified in `.env`.
+To shut down and delete the Elasticsearch metadata generated from these containers, execute:

-    docker-compose -f docker-compose.yml -f docker-compose-devel.yml down

-To shut down and delete all the data generated from these containers:

     docker-compose -f docker-compose.yml -f docker-compose-devel.yml down -v